pcl-labs/convert-images-google-drive-to-seo-optimized-webp/docs/content-api-schema-plan.md

 4. **Documentation & examples**
    - Publish this schema in public API docs / OpenAPI with clear examples.

+5. **Publish/unpublish (future)**
+   - Add `POST /v1/documents/{id}/publish` and `/unpublish` once:
+     - Document `status`/`published_at`/`published_version_id` columns are in place.
+     - Drive sync semantics for drafts vs published folders are finalized.
+   - Update SDKs and docs to surface these endpoints as the recommended way to manage live content.

-This file serves as the reference design for that work.
+This file serves as the reference design for that work and future iterations.